JakobVestergaard/PRU_Case_BBB/README.md

 # PRU_Case_BBB
+This program is meant to be run on a beaglebone black, but will work on the pocket version as well.

 A program that shows the difference between PRU and OS run software on the beaglebone.
 Using P9-26 as input and P9-30 as output.